Halshall History, Family Crest & Coats of Arms

 Perhaps this entry will shed some light into the lost manor.
 "By this time there had probably been an infeudation in favour of the Halsall family.
 In 1346, the fourth part of a knight's fee in Argar Meols was held by Otes de Halsall; he rendered 10s [(shillings)], but it was stated that the place 'had been annihilated by the sea and there was no habitation there.'
 From an inquisition taken in 1404, it appears that the manors of Argar Meols and Birkdale had been held by Otes' father, Gilbert, so that the transfer from the old lords to the new must have taken place about 1320. "

 Early History of the Halshall family

-Another 273 words (20 lines of text) covering the years 1548 and 1599 are included under the topic Early Halshall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halshall research.
+Another 157 words (11 lines of text) covering the years 1548 and 1599 are included under the topic Early Halshall History in all our PDF Extended History products and printed products wherever possible.

 Halshall Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hallsall, Halsall, Halshall, Hawshall, Halsell, Hallsell and many more.

 Early Notables of the Halshall family (pre 1700)